joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 , or commonly the complete lack of network connectivity.
 In this distributed setting UI programming becomes a speculative endeavor.

-In traditional UI programming this style of UI programming is most prevalent in interfaces that benefit from multi-level undo.
+One well known form of speculative UI programming is multi-level undo.
 It's telling that many single page user interfaces on the web do not support this kind of undo - it's hard enough to implement in a desktop application.
 Add the distributed component and most developers raise the white flag.

 However an immutable UI approach like Om and immutable databases like Datomic provide the infrastructure to make these problems very